What is the purpose of the Bias Reports?

 If a John Carroll University community member feels as if he/she has been a victim of an incident of bias, he/she is encouraged to report the incident using the bias report form.
 The report will be reviewed by the bias response team, who will, if needed, follow up with the complainant to discuss the process, keep him/her informed of action taken, and direct him/her to appropriate campus resources.

 All reported incidents of bias will be taken seriously and handled with care and compassion for all involved.

 What resources are available to learn about how to confront and challenge bias?

 John Carroll University provides resources and support to its community members affected by incidents of bias.
 Below is a list of resources that are accessible to John Carroll University community members:

 - Center for Student Diversity and Inclusion: Salo Rodezno, Director, 216.397.1583, email@example.com

-- Office of Mission and Identity: Ed Peck, Vice President for Mission and Identity, firstname.lastname@example.org; Megan Wilson-Reitz, Administrative Coordinator for Diversity & Equity, 216.397.4425, email@example.com
+- Office of Mission and Identity: Ed Peck, Ph.D., Vice President for Mission and Identity, firstname.lastname@example.org; Megan Wilson-Reitz, Administrative Coordinator for Diversity & Equity, 216.397.4425, email@example.com

 - Campus Ministry: John Scarano, Director 216.397.4701, firstname.lastname@example.org